 The future of the lettings industry in the UK is changing and the difference between companies who survive and those who sink will come down to innovation and inspiration.

 But can’t lettings agents simply put up the rent?

 Well, yes they can, absolutely.
-And in fact this will likely be the approach for many agents in the immediate future.
+And in fact this appears to be the approach for many agents in the immediate future.
 When it comes to competition, those agents may find they lose out to others who offer an alternative package or who go that bit further to offer an optional extra.

 Before simply deciding to put the rent up, look at how else you can add to your business value.
 Are there other channels where you can streamline your in house offerings via automation and save money?
 For example, using Fixflo means that you can offer a reactive repairs and maintenance service that can both help tenants fix simple issues and can also organise call outs with tradesmen.

 In fact, The Fixflo Report 2018 showed that the average property manager will deal with around 935 repairs across their portfolio of property in a year.
 In the same report, around 21% of respondents were aiming to invest in technological solutions to problems in the coming year.

-Although the Tenant Fees Act means that lettings agents might be set to lose out on around 20-30% of their profit, it doesn’t have to be the end of the world.
-With a fresh approach to reduce the impact on the bottom line and a willingness to embrace modern solutions, the Tenant Fee Act could be an opportunity for some lettings businesses to shine.
+Although the Tenant Fees Act means that lettings agents are set to lose out on around 20-30% of their profit, it doesn’t have to be the end of the world.
+With a fresh approach to reduce the impact on the bottom line and a willingness to embrace modern solutions, the Tenant Fees Act could be an opportunity for some lettings businesses to shine.

 Software like Letflo could streamline the process of handling the tenancy paperwork, minimising the amount of printing and filing for the average letting agent.
 And you might find a fantastic new way to provide a top quality service to your landlords and tenants...